 I haven't heard much about weeping statues recently.
 It seems that this kind of thing was a much hotter topic when I was growing up Catholic on the South Side of Chicago back in the 1980's.
 But recently, not so much.
 Or perhaps I just am not keeping track of phenomena like this the way… Continue reading Weeping Mary(s): Nature, Hoax, or Miracle?

-A recent Facebook post asked the intriguing question of whether or not believers in Jesus (i.e. in Jesus' full deity) would be comfortable if it were true that Jesus referenced Old Testament events that were not factually true as if they were factually true.
-That is, could Jesus as God incarnate genuinely reference Old Testament … Continue reading Did Jesus Make Historical Errors?
+A recent Facebook post asked the intriguing question of whether or not believers in Jesus (i.e. in Jesus' full deity) would be comfortable if it were the case that Jesus referenced Old Testament events that themselves were not factually historically, but as if they were factually true.
+That is, could Jesus as God incarnate genuinely… Continue reading Did Jesus Make Historical Errors?